jconkli07/Engineering_4_Notebook/README.md

 ## Morse Code 1

 ### Assignment Description
-The objective of this assignment is to translate a few words into morse code.
-The code asks you for the word(s).
-You type it in, and the morse code is returned to you.
-There is a bigger amount of space in between letters and slashes in between different words.
+The assignment asks for the code to be able to accept user input, and translate and then output the appropriate morse code.

 ### Evidence
 https://github.com/jconkli07/Engineering_4_Notebook/assets/71349609/b0260fff-20e4-4c21-be5e-10e7212c36e7